0xSero/partisia-docs/docs/node-operations/register-your-node.md

 Follow the on-screen instructions and you should now be registered.

-**NOTE:** You can change your public information from the Register Transaction by doing a new registration transaction.
+**NOTE:** You can update your information from the Register Transaction by doing a new registration transaction.

 If something goes wrong you need to first ensure that you have enough gas to send the transaction, see [here](../pbc-fundamentals/byoc.md).